sumantapakira/aem-component-generator/development.md

-Please make sure you have added the below dependencies:-
+Please make sure you have added the below dependencies in your own project pom.xml file:-

 1. This is required for checking null annotation